mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "There we go.
 Now let's get you ready."

-I took a soft linen blanket from the wall and laid it across Laen's back, then led Laen down the alley toward the front gate where Jathi was waiting for me.
+I took a soft linen blanket from the wall and laid it across Laen's back, then led him down the alley toward the front gate where Jathi was waiting for me.

-I recalled the times when Jathi and I used to walk with Laen along the coastline in the fog of morning.
-We'd finish the long night shifts when we worked together at the observatory and then go play in the water or get lost in the gray abyss until the fog lifted.
+I remembered how Jathi and I used to walk with Laen along the coastline in the fog of morning.
+We'd finish the long night shifts working together at the observatory and take our breaks playing in the water or getting lost in the gray abyss until the fog lifted.
 Even though we'd stayed up all night, we were never tired when we were together.
-Truthfully, I was glad to see his dopey face at my door despite the emotions.
+Truthfully, I was glad to see his face at my door.

 "Didn't think we would be doing this again," he said, "The three of us on a morning adventure."